 Between July 19 and August 3, 2018, following negative publicity about NUPLAZID, three purported company stockholders filed putative securities class action complaints (captioned Staublein v.
-ACADIA Pharmaceuticals, Inc., Case No. 18-cv-01647, Stone v.
-ACADIA Pharmaceuticals Inc., Case No. 18-cv-01672, and Barglow v.
-ACADIA Pharmaceuticals Inc., Case No. 18-cv-01812) in the U.S. District Court for the Southern District of California against us and certain of our current and former executive officers.
+Acadia Pharmaceuticals, Inc., Case No. 18-cy-01647, Stone v.
+Acadia Pharmaceuticals Inc., Case No. 18-cy-01672, and Barglow v.
+Acadia Pharmaceuticals Inc., Case No. 18-cv-01812) in the U.S. District Court for the Southern District of California against us and certain of our current and former executive officers.
 Thereafter, several putative lead plaintiffs filed motions to consolidate the cases and to appoint a lead plaintiff.
-On January 3, 2019, the Court consolidated the cases under the caption In re ACADIA Pharmaceuticals Inc. Securities Litigation, Case No. 18-cv-01647, and took the lead plaintiff motions under submission.
-On February 26, 2019, the Court appointed a lead plaintiff and lead counsel.
+On January 3, 2019, the Court consolidated the cases under the caption In re Acadia Pharmaceuticals Inc. Securities Litigation, Case No. 18-cv-01647, and took the lead plaintiff motions under submission.
+On February 26, 2019, the Court appointed a lead plaintiff and lead coursel.
 Lead plaintiff filed a consolidated complaint on April 15, 2019.
 The consolidated complaint generally alleges that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding our business, operations, and prospects by failing to disclose that adverse events and safety concerns regarding NUPLAZID threatened initial and continuing FDA approval, and by failing to disclose that we engaged in business practices likely to attract regulatory scrutiny.
 The consolidated complaint seeks unspecified monetary damages and other relief.
-Defendants filed a motion to dismiss the consolidated complaint on June 7, 2019 and the lead plaintiff filed an opposition on July 23, 2019.
-Defendants filed a reply on August 22, 2019.
-On November 12, 2019, the Court determined that the motion to dismiss was suitable for resolution without oral argument and took the motion hearing off calendar.
+Defendants filed a motion to dismiss the consolidated complaint on June 7, 2019.
+On June 1, 2020, the Court granted the motion in part and gave lead plaintiff leave to file an amended complaint.
+On July 16, 2020, lead plaintiff filed the amended complaint.
+Defendants filed a motion to dismiss the amended complaint on August 28, 2020.
+Lead plaintiff opposed the motion on September 15, 2020.
+Defendants' reply in support of the motion to dismiss was filed on November 11, 2020.
+The hearing on the motion was rescheduled for February 2021 and ultimately taken off calendar.
+Accordingly, the court will make a decision based on the parties' pleadings.

-On February 7, 2020, a purported company stockholder filed a complaint (captioned Barney, derivatively on behalf of ACADIA Pharmaceuticals Inc. v.
+On February 7, 2020, a purported company stockholder filed a derivative complaint (captioned Barney v.
 Davis et al., Case No. 20-cv-0238) in the U.S. District Court for the Southern District of California against our directors and certain of our current and former executive officers.
 The complaint asserts claims for breach of fiduciary duty, waste of corporate assets, and unjust enrichment arising from allegations similar to those in the federal securities class action described above.
-On February [14], 2020, the parties stipulated to stay the derivative action pending a ruling on the motion to dismiss in the federal securities class action.
+On February 19, 2020, the Court granted the parties' stipulation to stay the derivative action pending a ruling on the motion to dismiss in the federal securities class action.
+On July 16, 2020, the parties filed a joint motion to continue to stay the derivative action until the defendants in the federal securities class action answer, or the federal securities class action is dismissed with prejudice and all appeals are exhausted, or any party to the stipulation to stay gives 15 days' written notice that it no longer consents to the voluntary stay.
+The Court stayed the action on July 22, 2020.
+On September 9, 2020, the Court substituted plaintiffs and re-captioned the case Shumacher v.
+Davis et al., Case No. 20-cv-0238.
+On January 15, 2021, the Schumacher action was consolidated with the Lazarus action described below.
+The consolidated cases were re-captioned In re Acadia Pharmaceuticals Inc. Stockholder Derivative Litigation, and remain stayed pending resolution of the motion to dismiss in the federal securities class action.